jaytimm/corpuslingr/README.md

 dailyMeta <- corpuslingr::GetGoogleNewsMeta (search="New Mexico",n=30)

 head(dailyMeta['titles'])
 ##                                                                              titles
 ## 2             New Mexico holds hundreds of people in prison past their release date
-## 3                      Colorado State comes up short against New Mexico
+## 3 Indian Slavery Once Thrived in New Mexico.
+Latinos Are Finding Family Ties to It.
-## 4   Stuck at the bottom: Why New Mexico fails to thrive | Education ...
+## 4                                  Colorado State comes up short against New Mexico
-## 5                   Breaking down lawmakers' bills on kids and families
+## 5               Stuck at the bottom: Why New Mexico fails to thrive | Education ...
 ## 6               New Mexico Senior care services no longer on the chopping block ...
-## 7                Turnovers too costly as Rams fall at New Mexico, 80-65
+## 7                               Breaking down lawmakers' bills on kids and families
 ```

 ### GetWebTexts()